 These are all questions you need to ask to improve your digital marketing.
 After all, it's not just a question of reflecting your brand personality, but also and above all of optimising the opt-in rate, which gives you access to your users' data.

-Didomi's Consent Management Platform (CMP) solution allows brands to fine-tune their consent banners and continuously optimize their performance.
+Didomi's Consent Management Platform (CMP) solution allows brands to fine-tune their consent banners and continuously optimise their performance.

 Cookie banners in the header